-The ADA Coordinator or designee in each agency is tasked with collecting necessary medical documentation.
+The ADA Coordinator or designee in each college, or university is tasked with collecting necessary medical documentation.
 In the event that medical documentation is needed, the employee will be provided with the appropriate forms to submit to their medical provider.
 The employee has the responsibility to ensure that the medical provider follows through on requests for medical information.